andruu/AssetManager/README.md

 AssetManager
 ============

-Compiles Less, Sass, SCSS and CoffeeScript into CSS/JS and concatenate and minify.
+Compiles Less, Sass, SCSS and CoffeeScript into CSS/JS and concatenates and minifies files.